 You can use directories to produce lists of companies who employ physicists in Vancouver or the Lower Mainland.
 Contact them directly to find out if they’re hiring.

 - Directory of Canadian Universities.
-Association of Universities and Colleges of Canada
+Universities Canada.

 Also available at the Central Library, 378.705 Y39